mohamedlahdour/OpenNTP/README.md

 ![Image 1](https://github.com/mohamedlahdour/OpenRSN/blob/master/Docs/source/_images/insert.png)

 2.2.3.
-Running OpenRSN under a GUI
+Running OpenNTPunder a GUI
 ----------------------------------

 The **Run** button is used to running the multi-group scheme, and the figure below shows the values of the multiplication factor as a function of the iteration numbers.